 The end of the world conflict brought change as the football administrators of Montenegro, now the smallest republic in the Socialist Federal Republic of Yugoslavia, established a Football Board of Montenegro on 5 August 1945.
 The board became the Football Federation of Montenegro (Fudbalski savez Crne Gore – FSCG) on 6 December 1948.
 The federation continued to function under the wider authority of the Yugoslav association.

-After Budućnost Podgorica won the 1946 championship, overcoming three fellow competitors in Lovćen, FK Sutjeska (from Niksic) and Arsenal, they were entitled to participate in the first post-war edition of the Yugoslav First League, the 1946/47 top flight.
-Budućnost would be the most successful Montenegrin side of the Yugoslavian era.
-Twice Yugoslav Cup finalists, they lost the 1965 final to NK Dinamo Zagreb (2-1) before falling short against HNK Hajduk Split (2-0) in 1977.
+After Budućnost Podgorica won the 1946 championship, overcoming three fellow competitors in Lovćen, FK Sutjeska (from Niksic) and Arsenal, they were entitled to participate in the first post-war edition of the Yugoslavian First League, the 1946/47 top flight.
+Budućnost would be the most successful Montenegrin side of the Yugoslav era.
+Twice Yugoslavian Cup finalists, they lost the 1965 decider to GNK Dinamo Zagreb (2-1) before falling short against HNK Hajduk Split (2-0) in 1977.
 Sutjeska were Montenegro's only other representative in the First League, and like Budućnost they tasted UEFA Intertoto Cup action in later years.

 After the break-up of the Socialist Federal Republic, Montenegro became part of the Federal Republic of Yugoslavia, before this federation was replaced by a union of Serbia and Montenegro.
-Throughout this period more Montenegrin sides experienced top-flight football, with FK Zeta the biggest achievers.
-The Golubovci-based outfit got to the UEFA Cup second qualifying round in 2005, and competed in the 2006 UEFA Intertoto Cup.
-Zeta were also the first champions of an independent Montenegro after the country gained independence in June 2006 following a referendum.
+Throughout this period, more Montenegrin sides experienced top-flight football, with FK Zeta the biggest achievers.
+The Golubovci-based outfit got to the UEFA Cup second qualifying round in 2005, also entering the 2006 UEFA Intertoto Cup.
+Zeta were subsequently the first champions of an independent Montenegro after the country gained independence in June 2006 following a referendum.
 Zeta headed a 12-team field competing, in that 2006/07 season, under the aegis of a newly autonomous Football Federation of Montenegro (FSCG).
 UEFA and FIFA membership followed for the FSCG on 26 January and 29 May 2007.

-Sandwiched in between those two milestone dates was Montenegro's international debut in a 2-1 friendly win against Hungary on 24 March 2007.
+Sandwiched in between those two milestones was Montenegro's international debut in a 2-1 friendly win against Hungary on 24 March 2007.
 Mirko Vučinić and Igor Burzanović scored the goals for a side coached by Zoran Filipović.
 The national team made their competitive bow in a FIFA World Cup qualifier against Bulgaria in Podgorica on 6 September 2008, which was drawn 2-2.
-Their first competitive victory was a 2-1 home success against Georgia on 10 October 2009.
+Their first competitive victory would be a 2-1 home success against Georgia on 10 October 2009.
 With a squad containing talents such as Mirko Vučinić and Stevan Jovetić, the team got to the UEFA EURO 2012 play-offs, succumbing over two legs to the Czech Republic.
 This was the biggest achievement so far by the Montenegrin national team, who finished third in their qualifying group for the 2014 FIFA World Cup, and fourth in their group in the UEFA EURO 2016 qualifying competition.